Cisco ACI

 Today’s application – less deterministic

-From this information, the application delivery appliance can balance the load efficiently.
+From this information, the application delivery appliance can efficiently balance the load.
 The additional information gained from analytic gathering arms Avi networks against unpredictable application experiences and “Black Friday” events.
-Traditional load balancers route user requests or sessions to servers based on the characteristics of the request.
+Traditional load balancers route user requests or sessions to servers based on the request’s characteristics.
 Avi operates with the same principles and adds additional value by analyzing other telemetry parameters of request characteristics.

 A lot has changed in the data center with emerging trends such as mobile and cloud.
 Customers are looking to redesign the data center with increasing user experience.
 As a result, the quality of user experience becomes increasingly unpredictable and inconsistent.
 Load balancers should be analytics-driven, but unfortunately, many enterprise customers do not have that type of network assessment.
 Avi networks aim to bring the enterprise the additional benefits of analytically driven load-balancing decisions.